Looking for answers to your Honda Shadow questions?

 How do I install Non-Honda Risers on my Honda Shadow?If you want to use some aftermarket risers on your Honda Shadow, it's not nearly as difficult as it looks!
 The easiest way to do it is to first remove the stock risers, you need to pull the cotter pins if they are there, and unscrew the nuts on the bottom of the risers.
 Pull the risers out of the top of the top clamp.
 Then get a 1/2" drill bit, and in the holes the risers were in, start drilling out the metal spacers inside the top tree.
 You most likely wont go all the way through the spacer.
 As the drilling heats the spacer up, it will tend to melt it's way out of the rubber that surrounds the spacer.
 Just use some pliers and pull the spacer off your drill bit and start drilling through the second spacer.
 Each riser hole will have 2 metal spacers to drill out.
 Once removed this will allow you to use a 1/2 bolt (most harley risers and aftermarket risers are 1/2") and you can use a washer at the top and bottom of the riser as well.

-While we cannot be help responsible for items damaged in shipping, if you receive an item that has been damaged in shipping, please visit our contact page, fill out the form with your concern, and we will do everything we can to take care of you.
+While we cannot be held responsible for items damaged in shipping, if you receive an item that has been damaged in shipping, please contact the carrier and file a claim with them.

 There is a three business day processing period of the transaction before the order can even begin to be fulfilled.
-Depending on your purchase, you may experience extended turn around times on custom or made-to-order parts.
-Items rapidly go in and out of backorder status which can also affect shipping times.
-If you order multiple items and one or more of those items have an extended turn around time, the order will go out once all items have been fulfilled.
+Depending on your purchase, you may experience extended turn around times on many of our hand made parts.
+Items rapidly go in and out of back order status which can also affect shipping times.

 VT700C 1984-1987 Shadow 700

 VT750CA 2004-2014 Shadow Aero